 The majority of blogs fail.

 It’s the negative omen quoted over and over in blogging forums across the web.
-And while it smashes newbie dreams of easy money, it overlooks the benefits of starting and failing a blog.
+And while it smashes newbie dreams of easy money, this warning overlooks the benefits of starting and failing a blog.

-Most people have no problem naming reasons to start a blog, but hardly no one wants to think about failing one.
+Most people have no problem naming reasons to start a blog, but hardly anyone wants to think about failing at one.
 In fact, you’d be hard-pressed to find many people who are eager to fail at anything.

 Yet, failure is as worthy an accomplishment as any.

 The more I blog, the more I realize that blogging – no matter how long this site exists – isn’t a destination.
 It’s a journey to places I couldn’t have imagined.

 Cheesy travel quotes aside, the benefits of creating a blog, even if you don’t become rich and famous is well worth your time and effort.
 And you’ll find that failing a blog will offer many rewards if you invest in a few moments of self-reflection.
 Here’s why.